*** Updated December 2019 ***

 Like it?
 Pin it!

 Disclaimer: This post is not sponsored.
-I paid for my meal at the Red Bean Restaurant Hanoi in full.
+I paid for my meals at the Red Bean Restaurant Hanoi in full.
 As always, all opinions are my own.
 This post contains some affiliate links which will earn me a few cents to contribute to the running of this site if you make a qualifying purchase at no extra cost to you.